Khloe Kardashian Reportedly Considering Moving To Cleveland For Good With Tristan Thompson

 Khloe Kardashian may be leaving L.A. again very soon.
-The Keeping Up with the Kardashians star is said to be considering moving back to Cleveland for good with her boyfriend Tristan Thompson.
+The Keeping Up With the Kardashians star is said to be considering moving back to Cleveland for good with her boyfriend Tristan Thompson.

 According to a July 5 report by Radar Online, Khloe Kardashian knows that Tristan Thompson will have to go back to Cleveland very soon in order to start the new NBA season.
 While all of Khloe’s family and friends live in California, it seems she may feel more comfortable heading back to Ohio with Tristan in order to keep an eye on him.